 We also drove a tad up the road to the oddly named Gnaw Bone for a gigantic breaded pork tenderloin sandwich at the Gnaw Mart.
 This is my kinda place: a roadside mini-mart that happens to specialize in local standard to the point that they have been featured in Gourmet Magazine and on one of the popular national morning shows.
 Very Anthony Bourdain: no fancy eating area or table service, just fold up cafeteria tables in a storage room and an oversized juicy sandwich that we should have split between us.
 Ah well, leftovers.

 Nashville itself is also quite charming.
 In the early to mid 1900’s the town became a significant art colony, primarily among impressionists.
 Today the area maintains a significant relationship with that history, with art galleries and relevant events a mainstay for the town.
 And of course there were antique shops a-plenty.
-I had great luck in securing a handful of vintage Gillette razors at the amazing Brown County Antique Mall, whereas Marcia had better results finding a collectible eye wash cup at the giant, three story Bloomington Antique Mall.
+I had great luck in securing a handful of vintage Gillette razors at the amazing Brown County Antique Mall, whereas Marcia had better results finding a collectible eye wash cup at the giant, three story antique warehouse.

 We took a drive through the expansive Brown County State Park, enjoying the previously mentioned profusion of flowering trees and clear running creeks.
 There we also indoctrinated dad into the cult like hobby of geocaching.
 Having downloaded the app and created an account, he also managed to find a trackable item in one of the local caches, so we look forward to hearing about how he moved that item down the road.